Kir-Antipov/smart-recipes/README.md

 [![CurseForge](https://img.shields.io/badge/dynamic/json?color=%23f16436&label=CurseForge&query=title&url=https%3A%2F%2Fapi.cfwidget.com%2F522139&cacheSeconds=3600)](https://www.curseforge.com/minecraft/mc-mods/smart-recipes)
 [![GitHub license](https://img.shields.io/github/license/Kir-Antipov/smart-recipes.svg?cacheSeconds=36000)](https://github.com/Kir-Antipov/smart-recipes#readme)

 Have you ever found the standard Minecraft recipe format boring?
 Or have you ever wanted to make the game a little more event-based, like Terraria?
-Than `Smart Recipes` is what you need!
+Then `Smart Recipes` is what you need!
 Cook your own unique experience with the new conditional recipe format!

 ----